 PROMOTING LITERACY SKILLS

-Raising awareness of the importance of literacy education in villages focused on two target: the elderly and the youth.
+Raising awareness of the importance of literacy education in villages focused on two target: the elderly and the young members.

 After the lunch break, each group detailed the project by answering basic questions: WHAT is the project; for WHO it is designed; WHY this project will be created – what is the value proposition?; and HOW to develop it.

 They also defined actions, stakeholders and resources needed with a simplified version of the service blueprint tool.
-Thinking actions by actions the participants were pushed to understand more in details how their service works.
+Thinking action by action the participants were pushed to understand more in details how their service works.